-Winnipeg West SmartCentre is a 327,000 square foot shopping centre that is situated on 33.37 acres on the northeast corner of Portage Avenue and Knox Boulevard in Winnipeg, Manitoba.
-The centre is anchored by a 128,000 square foot Wal-Mart store and a 43,000 square foot IGA.
+Winnipeg West SmartCentre is a 329,000 square foot shopping centre that is situated on 33.37 acres on the northeast corner of Portage Avenue and Knox Boulevard in Winnipeg, Manitoba.
+The centre is anchored by a 128,000 square foot Wal-Mart Supercentre and a 43,000 square foot IGA.
 A 75,000 square foot Canadian Tire store shadow-anchors the centre.
-Other national tenants include Winners, Value Village, Staples, Shoppers Drug Mart, La Senza, Mark's Work Wearhouse, Addition-Elle, Sport Mart, Reitmans, Sleep Country, and Hallmark.
-An additional 23,000 square feet of future development potential remain on undeveloped lands and a 65,000 square foot expansion of the Wal-Mart store can be accommodated on the site.
+Other national tenants include Winners, Value Village, Staples, Shoppers Drug Mart, Mark's Work Wearhouse, Addition-Elle, Sport Mart, Reitmans, Sleep Country, and Hallmark.
+An additional 23,000 square feet of future development potential remain on undeveloped lands.